Travelling with a mental health condition can be challenging.

-Planning ahead will help you minimise your risks and increase your chances of having a successful trip.
-Before you leave on your travels, consider the following steps you can take to be prepared.
+Planning ahead will help you minimise risks and increase your chances of a successful trip.
+Before you leave on your travels, consider the following steps to be prepared:

 - Be aware of potential triggers for a mental health condition when travelling